abhisarshukla/sales-dashboard/README.md

 # Sales Dashboard
-> This project implments a sales dashboard with Angular as frontend framework and expressJS as backend with MongoDB as database.
+> This project implements a sales dashboard with Angular as frontend framework and expressJS as backend with MongoDB as database.

 ## How To Run